carmelosammarco/MerOC/README.md

 pip install MerOC
 ```

-When the installation is concluded, just type in the terminal "MerOC",press the enter key and the application will pop up.
+When the installation is concluded, just type in the terminal "MerOC", press the enter key and the application will pop up.

 ## Installation for Windows users:

-As fist thing please consider to install [Anaconda](https://www.anaconda.com) 3.* version (Be aware that to use this software is suggested python ~=3.6).
+As first thing please consider to install [Anaconda](https://www.anaconda.com) 3.* version (Be aware that to use this software is suggested python ~=3.6).
 The file from you downloaded will be a stardard executable (.exe).
-Before run the installation please be sure to tick the option to add in the Windows PATH environment variable the path of the anaconda package.
+Before run the installation please be sure to tick the option for add in the Windows PATH environment variable the path of the anaconda package.

 Furthermore, an update of pip, setuptools and wheels is suggested.
 You can do it executing the following command: